-Recently I attended the Australian Accounting Standards Board (AASB) meeting where members considered the issues arising in determining the fair value of these assets, noting the extent of peppercorn leases in the Australian not-for-profit sector.
-Following the meeting, further consultation occurred and consequently, the AASB released Amendments to Australian Accounting Standards – Right-of-Use Assets of Not-for-Profit Entities.
-The amendments bring relief to some not-for-profit entities that have not yet delved into the valuation of peppercorns, but what other impacts does it have?
+Recently, the AASB released Amendments to Australian Accounting Standards – Right-of-Use Assets of Not-for-Profit Entities.
+The amendments bring relief to some NFP entities that have not yet delved into the valuation of peppercorns, but what other impacts does it have?

 - How long is temporary: the AASB has provided only a temporary change.
 The issue will need to be addressed again in the future.

 - Transparency: without recognising the fair value of peppercorns, are we really demonstrating the true economic worth of the entity?
 Are disclosures sufficient to understand the value and dependence from peppercorn leases?

 Whilst PKF welcomes the AASB amendments, we believe there is more work to be done before creating a permanent solution.

 - AASB 16 is intended to better show the financial leverage and working capital of the lessee – does recognising a peppercorn lease at fair value achieve this?

 - Recognising a peppercorn lease asset at fair value on the balance sheet is not likely to demonstrate the NFP’s reliance on the lease arrangement – perhaps disclosure regarding the arrangement is more important.